Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Coherent radiation during tunneling ionization

-where $\alpha''(t)=A'(t)=-E(t)$, $E_0$ and $\omega_0$ are the laser field amplitude and frequency, respectively, $N=6$, and ${\cal A}$ is the asymmetry parameter of the laser pulse, ${\cal A}=0$ for the symmetric monochromatic pulse, and ${\cal A}=0.1$ for the asymmetric two-color one.
-In the calculation of the different currents $j_{ij}$, the time integrations are performed numerically, while all other integrals are evaluated analytically in the applied 3D zero-range potential case, using the corresponding ionization matrix element
+where $\alpha''(t)=A'(t)=-E(t)$, $E_0$ and $\omega_0$ are the laser field amplitude and frequency, respectively, $N=12$, ${\cal A}$ is the asymmetry parameter of the laser pulse, ${\cal A}=0$ for the symmetric monochromatic pulse, and ${\cal A}=0.1$ for the asymmetric two-color one.
+In the calculation of currents, the time integrations are performed numerically, while all other integrals are evaluated analytically in the applied 3D zero-range potential case.

-where $\psi_\mathbf{p}$ is a plane wave with momentum $\mathbf{p}$.
-Further, boundary terms in the temporal Fourier transformation of the currents are treated as follows